 The recommended protocol is as follows:

 - Every three weeks during nursing (until weaned)

 However, you should speak to your veterinarian before treating your cat for worms.
 Don’t use over-the-counter worming products, follow your veterinarian’s guidelines on products and frequency of worming.

 If your cat has fleas, speak to your veterinarian about safe treatments to use in pregnancy.
 Many medications are unsafe to use during pregnancy.

 It is not advisable to vaccinate a pregnant cat as certain vaccinations can cause problems with the unborn kittens.
 If however, your cat has never received any vaccinations, speak to your veterinarian who can advise you on the best plan of action.
 He may recommend vaccinating the queen with a killed vaccine, or waiting until the kittens have weaned.

 Yes, some queens can get morning sickness around the third week of pregnancy and may go off their food for a week or two.
 If this happens, try to encourage her to eat by offering her some poached chicken breast.
 You may also try warming up her food.

-Your cat can be carried the same way you normally would with one hand underneath the belly, supporting it, hind legs tucked in, and your other arm around her chest.
+Carry a pregnant cat the same way you normally would, one hand underneath the belly, supporting it, hind legs tucked in, and your other arm around her chest.
 Don’t let a cat dangle, pregnant or not.

 Don’t be surprised if your cat chooses to give birth elsewhere.
-They have their own thoughts on this and it is not uncommon for a cat to choose a drawer or the back of a wardrobe.
-If this does occur, once she has given birth move the queen and her kittens to the nesting box you have provided.
-Unless you are happy for her to stay where she is!
+Many pregnant cats have their thoughts on where they want to give birth, and it is not uncommon for a cat to choose a drawer or the back of a wardrobe.
+If this does occur, once she has given birth move the queen and her kittens to the nesting box you have provided unless you are happy for her to stay where she is!